nlasri/building_project/README.md

 ## Saving the building
 During the creation of the building, the building is automatically saved.
 The user can work on the building later to add/delete areas or add alements.
 For that, the user can use the file "final_building.py".

+## Kmeans and Graham
+Now that the building is created and modeled, the user will be able to detect clusters of people in the building.
+In order to do that, the user can use the file "cluster.py" that has the implementation of the Kmeans and Graham convex envelope method.
+In particular, the user can use the show_cluster function that plot show people coordinates and group them according to their clusters (these clusters will be delimited thanks to the Graham convex envelope).